 A 2014 study by Voon and colleagues in PLoS ONE found that men with compulsive sexual behavior showed greater activation in the ventral striatum, dorsal anterior cingulate cortex, and amygdala when viewing sexually explicit videos, compared to controls.
 The study also found a dissociation between "wanting" and "liking": CSB subjects reported greater desire but similar liking, a pattern the authors note is consistent with how incentive motivation works in drug addictions.
 That's the neural signature of cue reactivity: your brain lighting up with wanting before you've made a conscious decision.

-Cue reactivity doesn’t reset on the same timeline as mood or impulse control.
+Cue reactivity has its own timeline.
 Clinical reports from people with extended abstinence consistently describe this system taking the longest to quiet down.
 Most people say triggers still register past month three but carry far less pull, and by month six the automatic pattern has loosened noticeably.
-The evidence base here is mostly clinical rather than longitudinal imaging in porn users, but the direction is consistent with how cue reactivity fades in other addictions.
+The evidence base here relies mostly on clinical reports; longitudinal imaging in porn users is still limited.
+The direction is consistent with how cue reactivity fades in other addictions.

 Why some people feel worse before better

 A common pattern, especially in the first three months, is a paradoxical worsening: lower mood, lower libido, brain fog, apathy.
-This is the flatline, and it’s not a sign that recovery is failing.
-It’s the reward system passing through a recalibration phase when artificial stimulation has been removed but natural reward sensitivity hasn’t fully returned.
+This is the flatline: a recalibration phase where artificial stimulation has been removed and natural reward sensitivity has not fully returned.

-The research on accelerants is thinner, but three things have strong support from broader neuroscience:
+The research on speeding up porn-specific brain recovery is thin, but three supports have strong backing in broader neuroscience: